• Welcome to Special Education

 The Vickery Creek Elementary Speech Team welcomes any questions or concerns you may have regarding your child's communication skills.
-Please feel free to email or call us by referring to our individual web pages.
+Please feel free to email or call us with any questions you may have.

 Hi!
-I am Becky Scott, and this is my ninth year working here at Vickery Creek!
-I have three children that also attend VCE.
-I have been a school SLP for 18 years.
+I am Becky Scott, and this is my 15th year working here at Vickery Creek!
+I have three children that also attended VCE.
+Payne (10th grade) and Jill (9th grade) are both students at Forsyth Central High School and Graham (6th grade) is attending Otwell Middle School.
+I have been a school SLP for 21 years.
 I received my Bachelors of Science in Education degree from the University of Georgia and my Masters of Education from Valdosta State University.
 I also have a Specialist degree in Educational Leadership from Lincoln Memorial University.
 My favorite thing about being a SLP is helping students find their voice and encouraging them to communicate successfully.
-When I am not at school, I enjoy spending time with family, traveling and exploring, and reading.
+When I am not at school, I enjoy spending time with family, traveling and exploring, and I am a huge sports fan.
+I love all things football and you can catch me on Saturdays in the fall wearing red and black and saying ‘Go Dawgs!’
 I am looking forward to a great school year!

 Hello!
-My name is Marybeth Lawson.
-I am excited to see familiar faces and new ones this year at VCE!
-This is my 19th year working as a Speech-Language Pathologist.
-I completed my Bachelor's degree in Communication Sciences and Disorders at the University of Georgia then earned my Master's degree in Speech-Language Pathology from Valdosta State University.
-I love helping my students become more confident leaders and learners while working toward their communication goals.
+I am Marybeth Lawson and this is my 20th year working as a Speech-Language Pathologist.
+I received my bachelor’s degree in Communication Sciences and Disorders from the University of Georgia then earned my master's in Speech-Language Pathology at Valdosta State University.
+I am currently working on my Specialist in Special Education and look forward to completing the program in December.
 When I'm not working, I enjoy being with my family, traveling, spending time at the beach, and cheering on the Georgia Bulldogs!
-I am so happy to be a VCE Viking and part of the Speech team!
-I look forward to meeting you and working with your child this school year!
+I am excited about another great year at VCE!

 Language is our most human characteristic.
 It is essential to learning, working, and enjoying family life and friendships.
 There are many ways to express language.
 Speaking, using sign language, writing, and using computerized communication devices are some of the most common ones.
 The professionals who are educated to assess speech and language development and to treat language and speech disorders are Speech Language Pathologists (sometimes informally referred to as speech therapists).